It’s clean. It’s simple. It’s highly effective. - IT'S ITALIAN SKINCARE

 A 2007 study found that participants who had a brief perception of red before taking an important test had impaired performance.
-A 2014 study showed that eating off red plates encouraged the participants to consume less food.
+A 2014 study showed that eating off red plates resulted in participants consuming less food.

 Of course, variations exist, but most of us respond in similar ways to specific colors.
 Hues also influence how we react to colors.
 A bright red, for instance, might have an entirely different effect on our emotions than a warmer, more subdued red.